 The Revd Andrew Woodward

-Fr Andrew has been the Priest-in-charge at St Mary's since November 2007.
+Fr Andrew became the Priest-in-charge at St Mary's since November 2007.
 He came across the church quite by chance when he attended a service on a visit to Brighton.
 On learning that St Mary's had been earmarked for closure, he decided to offer his services.
 The rest is history!
 In August 2018, the suspension of presentation was lifted and St Mary's returned to being a fully functioning parish church, and then in March 2019, Fr Andrew was instituted as our Vicar.

 He has two grown-up children, Alexander and Matthew.
 Born in Woking, he worked for 35 years with Lloyds Banking Group, latterly specializing in Commercial Investment and Residential Development.
 In 1996, while still working at the bank, he began training for the priesthood at the South East Institute for Theological Education (SEITE), once the Southwark Ordination Course (SOC), based at Southwark Cathedral.
 In 1999, as a non-stipendiary minister, he became the Assistant Curate at St James's, Weybridge, and in 2004 he was appointed Assistant Curate of St Botolph’s, Aldgate.

 Since 2015 Fr Andrew has also been the Rural Dean of Brighton, overseeing the life and workings of the 28 parishes in Brighton Deanery.
 He fulfilled eight years in this role, stepping down in January 2023.
 He is also the Bishop of Chichester's LGBTI+ Liaison Officer for the Diocese, a member of the Bishop's Council and chairs the Diocesan Audit Committee.
 He sees his role primarily as that of a pastor and endeavours to spend as much of his time as possible meeting people and developing the spiritual life of the parish.
 He says that there is no place that he would rather be than here at St Mary's.

 Phone: 01273 698601 / Email: Fr Andrew Woodward